jina-ai/examples/cross-modal-search/README.md

 | `data` | Text input to query |

 #### Using Jina Box; our frontend search interface
+#### Warning: The browser version of JinaBox is currently not working because of issues with https.
+We are working on a [solution](https://github.com/jina-ai/examples/issues/628)
 **Jina Box** is a light-weight, highly customizable JavaScript based front-end search interface.
 To use it for this example, begin by opening the REST API interface.

 ```sh